tachunwu/build-container-infra/README.md

 ```

 ### Install Storage Provider
-MinIO recommend use their CSI driver, but their driver not work on my kubernetes version.I use rancher's local path provisioner.
+MinIO recommend use their CSI driver, but their driver not work on my kubernetes version.
+So I use rancher's local path provisioner.
 ```
 kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml
 ```